The Million Token Question: What We Actually Found

 - Basic BM25 retrieval matched or slightly beat the more complex hybrid setup on this dataset.

-Read the framing post first: The Million-Token Question: Does More Context Actually Make LLMs Smarter?.
+Read the framing post first.
+The Million Token Question: Does More Context Actually Make LLMs Smarter?.

 What Changed My View